Thankfulness during this unprecedented time

 Without you, we all would starve.
 The CDC has requested that people do not gather in groups larger than ten and remain six feet apart at all times.
 Despite this guidance, to provide for our communities, you have to go against these guidelines.
 All of us need to recognize your sacrifices and our part to help keep you all safe.
 To every one of you helping to assure our pantries are not empty, thank you!

-Our homes would be full of trash without you.
+Our homes would be trashed without them.
 We can help them by wiping down our trash bin handles.
 To every one of you helping us keep our homes, garages, and yards clean, thank you!

 Artists, Educators, and Teachers